realkosmoss/Pride-Blocker/README.md

 # Pride-Blocker

-A browser extension that lets you block pride-related content on websites.
+A browser extension to block pride-related content on websites.
-Note: It’s still a work in progress and might not catch everything perfectly.
+*Still a work in progress — might not catch everything.*

 ### Disclaimer

-This project is **not intended to promote hate, discrimination, or harassment** of any kind.
-It is a **personal content filter** for individuals who want more control over what they see online.
-Choosing to filter certain topics is a matter of **personal preference** — it’s not meant to target or silence anyone.
+This is a personal content filter made for people who want to decide what they see online.
+It’s not about hate or discrimination — just about personal preference.
+If you don’t want to see pride stuff on every site, this tool is for you.

-We respect the rights of everyone, including the LGBTQIA+ community.
-This tool does **not** support hate speech or harassment, and users should follow all laws and platform rules when using it.
+No hate, no harassment, no agenda.
+Just a simple way to filter what annoys me.
+If that upsets some people, that’s their problem — I’m not here to please everyone.

-This is simply a project about user choice and browsing control — nothing more.
+Use it responsibly and follow your local laws and platform rules.

 ## Inspiration

-I made this after visiting [perchance.org](https://perchance.org/welcome) and seeing some pride flags I personally didn’t care for.
-That’s all — just a small project to make my browsing experience more comfortable.
+I made this because I didn’t want pride flags constantly shoved in my face on unrelated sites.
+Simple as that.